-Fostering social inclusion to favour integration in the labour market of disadvantaged people, inter alia by training professionals and volunteers involved in social inclusion, enhancing linkages among all partners and strengthening of the capacity of civil society to provide (quality) social assistance.
+This priority axis should foster social inclusion to favor integration in the labour market of disadvantaged people, inter alia by training professionals and volunteers involved in social inclusion, enhanced linkages between all partners and the strengthening of the capacity of civil society to provide (quality) social assistance.

-- To improve the efficiency and quality of social services in respect of provision of access to the services and facilitate integration in the labour market of vulnerable groups by training professionals and volunteers who work in the field of social inclusion; - To facilitate integration of people at disadvantage, including members from different ethnic communities, in employment through strengthening their employment potentials or through subsidised employment; - To provide appropriate (hands-on) training to the experts working with vulnerable groups, on central and local level; - To enhance active participation of the civil society, including non-governmental organisations (Non-for-Profit-Type) and social partners in the implementation of social inclusion policies; and - To develop the capacity of the civil society to be a part of the decision-making process, as well as its capacity to contribute effectively in networking and project management skills.
+To improve the efficiency and quality of social services in respect of provision of access to the services and facilitating integration in the labour market of vulnerable groups by training professionals and volunteers who work in the field of social inclusion.

+- 1 .To facilitate integration of people at disadvantage, including from different ethnic communities and ethnic communities, in employment through strengthening their employment potentials or through subsidised employment; - 2.
+To provide appropriate (hands-on) training to the experts working with vulnerable groups, on central and local level; - 3.
+To enhance active participation of the civil society, including NGOs, (Non-for-Profit-Type) and social partners in the implementation of social inclusion policies; and to develop the capacity of the civil society to be a part of the decision-making process, as well as its capacity to contribute effectively in the networking and project management skills.

-The Law on Social Protection represents a system which functions on the basis of four mutually related schemes: social protection (implemented by the Centres of Social Work), alternative forms of social care services (implemented in the day centres and other assisting forms), institutional care (implemented in the institutions for social protection) and a financial assistance scheme, which should guarantee the necessary means (implemented by the Centres of Social Work).
+The Law on Social Protection is essential and represents a system which functions on the basis of four mutually connected schemes: Social protection, (implemented by the CSW); alternative forms of social care services, (it is implemented in the day centres, refuges and other assisting forms); institutional care, (implemented in the institutions for social protection) and a financial assistance scheme, which should guarantee the necessary means (implemented by the CSS).

 The Centres of Social Work are the main units for social welfare provision.
 They are functioning as the key public providers of professional services in social work (with individuals, groups and families) as well as administrators of social assistance payments.
-There are 30 Centres of Social Work, dispersed in all bigger cities in the country, with 1007 employees (2008).
+Currently, there are 27 Centres of Social Work, dispersed in all bigger cities in the country, with 660 employees (2005).
+In the capital Skopje, there are 6 sub-offices of the CSW, located in different territorial units, with 158 employees.